 First: With the wrong sides together and points along the top aligned,

-sew straight down the outer edges reinforcing the ends.
+sew straight down the outer edges reinforcing at both ends.

 Second: Flip the bag inside out, aligning the top of the bag like a smiley face.
-This will leave the seams just sewn on the center of the bag.
+This will leave the seams (we just sewed) matched up in the center of the bag.
 That is the style we are looking for.

 It is important to stitch over and re-enforce the straps too.

 Perfect to pair with your favorite fall boots!